bitcraze/bitcraze-website/src/products/lighthouse-positioning-deck.md

 #### Firmware Implementation

-All the Lighthouse positioning is estimated onboard of the crazyflie.
-Go the the [technical documentation of the lighthouse positioning system](/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/) of it is implemented into the [Crazyflie Firmware](https://github.com/bitcraze/crazyflie-firmware).
+The Lighthouse position is calculated onboard the Crazyflie.
+For implementation details, see the [technical documentation of the Lighthouse positioning system](/documentation/repository/crazyflie-firmware/master/functional-areas/lighthouse/) and the [Crazyflie Firmware](https://github.com/bitcraze/crazyflie-firmware).

-It is important to have a good feel for the [stabilizer module of the crazyflie](/documentation/repository/crazyflie-firmware/master/functional-areas/sensor-to-control/), in particular state estimation with the [Extended Kalman Filter](/documentation/repository/crazyflie-firmware/master/functional-areas/sensor-to-control/state_estimators/#extended-kalman-filter)
+To work with the implementation of the Lighthouse system, it is important to have a good feel for the [stabilizer module of the crazyflie](/documentation/repository/crazyflie-firmware/master/functional-areas/sensor-to-control/), in particular state estimation with the [Extended Kalman Filter](/documentation/repository/crazyflie-firmware/master/functional-areas/sensor-to-control/state_estimators/#extended-kalman-filter)

 #### Hardware Hack: Using a LH deck with other hardware